Daxama/React-Practice-Movie-List/README.md

 ## Project Status

 This project was meant as a learning experience.
 A live movie API was meant to be used, but required account sign up restrictions and information.
-It currently does
+It is currently incomplete as a result.

 ## Installation